 Starting in Ho Chi Minh City and finishing in Bangkok, you'll get a glimpse of Cambodia's neighbouring countries.
 These action-packed cities are brimming with things to do and are perfect places to extend your trip.

-This is a Lonely Planet Experience powered by Intrepid, made for travellers who value their independence but also want the benefit of a local leader and a group of like-minded travellers.
+This adventure is made for travellers who value their independence but also want the benefit of a local leader and a group of like-minded travellers.
 The itinerary has a mix of included activities and free time when your leader will offer suggestions.
 Please budget spending money for optional activities you want to take part in.

 You'll be spending a night with a local family on this trip.
 While the accommodation is shared and basic, this is a great opportunity to connect with the local people (and enjoy delicious home-cooked meals!).
 Read more about the experience here: https://www.intrepidtravel.com/adventures/cambodia-homestay-experience